Koh Samui

 Where to stay in November

 Brand new!
 The newest, prettiest Holiday Inn you’ve ever seen.
 Sitting in pole position at the paved edge of Fisherman’s Village, you can enjoy the best of Bophut in any weather.
-Ideal for couples who want to enjoy Bophut’s nightlife and romantic ambiance, or for families who want extra cool kids’ bunk rooms.
-(Don’t miss the two-bedroom suites).
+Bars, restaurants, shops and spas are all in a minute's walking distance – just bring your umbrella.
+Ideal for couples who want to enjoy Bophut’s nightlife and romantic ambience, or for families who want extra cool kids’ bunk rooms.
+(Don’t miss the two-bedroom suites and Holiday Inn's incredible kids' club).

 More hotel ideas